Geal/PilotSSH-scripts/API.md

 ### Text

 The application will display a large text zone, with the title defined by the 'title' attribute, and the content defined by the 'text' attribute.
+The 'text' attribute must contain base64 encoded data without wrap-around.
+Passing the text through the command `base64 -w 0` encodes it correctly.